-- \ These course requirements are modified for students in the following programs: Thorson Honors, McBride Honors, and Bachelor of Science in Engineering (BSE).
-Students in these programs can find program-specific requirements within the relevant program sections of this catalog. - \\ The additional 9 credits of mid-level and 400-level electives must meet the following requirements: - · At least 3 credits must be at the 400 level. - At least 3 credits must have a HASS (Humanities, Arts, and Social Sciences) course code. - No more than 6 credits can have the LIFL (Foreign Languages) course code - Courses with the LIMU (Music) course code cannot be used to satisfy this requirement. - HASS498 special topic courses can be used to satisfy this requirement.
-EBGN498 and EDNS498 special topic courses will be determined to satisfy this requirement on a course-by-course basis, and that determination will be made prior to the beginning of the term the course is offered. - Except for foreign languages, no AP or IB credit can be used to meet this requirement.
+The 9 credits of mid-level and 400-level CAS electives must meet the following requirements:

+- At least 3 credits must be at the 400 level. - · At least 3 credits must have a HASS course code. - No more than 6 credits can have the LIFL (Foreign Languages) course code. - Courses with the LIMU (Music) course code cannot be used to satisfy this requirement.

+- HASS498 special topic courses can be used to satisfy this requirement.#EBGN498 andEDNS498 special topic courses will be determined to satisfy this requirement on a course-by-course basis, and that determination will be made prior to the beginning of the term the course is offered. - Except for foreign languages, no AP or IB credit can be used to meet this requirement.
 (AP/IB credits will be applied as free electives.) - Single majors in Economics cannot use courses with the EBGN course code to satisfy this requirement.